neurodata/bilateral-connectome/README.md

   ```
 - Instead of running as a Python file, you can also easily convert a Python file to a
   notebook, execute it, and have it included in the documentation folder for rendering
-  as a JupyterBook.
+  as a Jupyter Book.
 To do so, use the `make_notebook.sh` script and pass in the name of
   the python file (without the `.py` file extension):
   ```
   sh ./bilateral-connectome/shell/make_notebook er_unmatched_test